-State and federal regulations require the reporting of known or suspected instances of domestic abuse by all treatment facilities.
+State and federal regulations require all treatment facilities report known or suspected instances of domestic abuse.

 - All Medicaid-certified providers must comply with these regulations. - Reports should be based on reasonable evidence of verbal and/or physical mistreatment, and the potential for such mistreatment to occur. - Reports should be made to the county sheriff or city police departments in your area.
 The local law enforcement authorities can provide the victim(s) with initial protection from further harm, specialized counseling, and referral services to improve family functioning and prevent further abuse. - Call MHS Health at 1-888-713-6180 for a listing of the domestic abuse agencies in your area.